folio-org/mod-ncip/README.md

     inventory-storage.loan-types.collection.get       ->Settings (Inventory): Create, edit, delete loan types

 ### You need to set up the values in FOLIO that will be set in the [ncip.properties](#ncip-prop) file
+### If you will be exposing this service externally and will be using the [edge-ncip module](https://github.com/folio-org/edge-ncip), you will need to setup an API key as described [in the readme file of the edge-common module](https://github.com/folio-org/edge-common)